Quick Answer

 Keep the decision tree as a durable artifact, not team memory.
 If someone can reconstruct the decision path from the record alone, your process is easier to defend and easier to improve.

-This pairs well with our guide on Merchant of Record for Platforms and the Ownership Decisions That Matter.
+If you are also deciding who owns onboarding and compliance responsibilities, see Merchant of Record for Platforms and the Ownership Decisions That Matter.

 Once payout gating is set, use one rule for cadence: make ongoing screening the baseline, then adjust based on risk, transaction behavior, and what your Suspicious Activity Monitoring is showing.